Ranzo3/delphix-ec2-sg/README.md

     (Optional and not recommended) customize the names of the security groups.
     (Optional)  Modify AWS_CMD to include options like ` --profile <string>` and ` --region <string>`
 3)  Run make_sg.sh

+## Usage

+Usage: ./make_sg.sh [ -r ] [ -d ]

+With no flags, this script will create the SGs and the Ingress Rules.

+-r : Just Replace the Inbound Rules.
+Useful if you change the rules and have already attached SGs to Instances

+-d : Just Delete the Security Groups.
+Useful if you want to start over